kateek5417/sep11-freedom-project/blog/entry03.md

 ![image](https://github.com/user-attachments/assets/c037cfbf-b58f-4f9f-b43d-e0f894002e0e)
 ![image](https://github.com/user-attachments/assets/b612d6c7-daad-4c8e-a23e-ef0ff0f29e66)

-The last part I left off at in my IDE was
+The last part I left off at in my IDE was Creating random colored box sprites with the push of a button.
+The next thing I intend to do with p5play is to figure out how to delete the box sprite and create another sprite in place of the removed sprite at the same time.

 [Previous](entry02.md) | [Next](entry04.md)